thrivinginacademia/grantwriting/index.md

 Which version is clearer?
 Likely, you picked the second version.
 Think about the differences between the two versions and just what exactly makes the second clearer than the first.

 ## Ten principles
-Here we present *ten principles* of writing clearly.
+Here we present Joseph M. Williams' *ten principles* of writing clearly.
 Study them, review them, internalize them, and soon they'll become second-nature when writing.
 1. Distinguish real grammatical rules from folklore
 2. Use subjects to name characters in your story
 3. Use verbs to name important actions